D.K. Metcalf among best bets for anytime touchdown scorer picks on TNF

-Bengals vs. Steelers anytime touchdown scorer picks, betting odds, predictions: Target D.K.
+Bengals vs. Steelers anytime touchdown scorer picks, predictions, betting odds: Target D.K.
 Metcalf on TNF

 The SportsLine Projection Model has locked in its top anytime TD scorer picks for Pittsburgh vs. Cincinnati on Thursday Night Football